JustDevZero-vault/JustScripts/Backups/README.md

 **IMPORTANT** : the first part **doesn't** have to start with a slash, and both columns **never** have to finish with a slash either.

+You can check [services.list](https://github.com/JustDevNull/JustScripts/blob/master/Backups/services.list) to see an example.

 Logically the servers need the Google Cloud SDK installed with a service account configured who has permissions to write.

 * [upload_logs_gcsfuse_gbucket.sh](https://github.com/JustDevNull/JustScripts/blob/master/Backups/upload_logs_gcsfuse_gbucket.sh)